 Matthew is currently working on several projects including New York University's 181 Mercer, a sustainable multi-use building in Manhattan's Greenwich Village.
 As the chair of KieranTimberlake's Digital Design Visioning Group, Matthew helps foster digital innovation, visualization, and knowledge sharing throughout the firm.

 Outside of the firm, Matthew has served on academic design juries at the University of Pennsylvania, MIT, and the University of Texas at Austin, and was the chair of the 2016 AIA New York Design Awards.
 He has also lectured across the country and around the world, and has recently given talks at the National Institute of Building Sciences, the AIA London's Committee on Design, and the AIA's Technology in Architectural Practice Conference.
 Matthew has been interviewed for Architectural Record and Architect magazines, and his contributions to the books Convergence: The Redesign of Design by Randy Deutsch and Workflows: Expanding Territory in the Design and Delivery of Buildings by Richard Garber were published in 2017.

-Matthew is currently the chair of KieranTimberlake's Digital Design Visioning Group, an initiative dedicated to digital innovation, visualization, and knowledge sharing within the firm.
-Prior to joining KieranTimberlake, he worked at Skidmore, Owings & Merrill and Kohn Pedersen Fox in New York City.
+Prior to joining KieranTimberlake, Matthew worked at Skidmore, Owings & Merrill and Kohn Pedersen Fox in New York City.